leimbernon/rust_genetic_algorithms/README.md

   - `new_gene()`: Optional.
 Must return `Self::Gene`.
   - `get_dna()`: Must return the array of genes (`GeneT`).
   - `set_dna(dna: &[Self::Gene])`: Must set the array of genes (`GeneT`).
   - `set_gene(gene_index: usize, gene: Self::Gene)`: Optional.
-This method will replace a gene in the defined gene_index position.
+This method replaces a gene at the specified gene_index position.
   - `calculate_fitness()`: Optional.
-This function must calculate the fitness of the indivudual (or the genotype) in f64.
+This function must calculate the fitness of the individual (or the genotype) in f64.
   - `get_fitness()`: Returns the fitness previously calculated by `calculate_fitness()`.
   - `set_fitness(fitness: f64)`: Sets the fitness value.
   - `get_age()`: Returns the age of the genotype.